yaseenkady/tree.pro/tree/12_metabolic/8_ca/hypercalcemia.md

 Primary hyperparathyroidism; The most common

-Tumor; The 2nd most common
+Tumor; The 2nd most common; Due to bony destruction, PTHrP and or hypervitaminosis D

 Chronic kidney disease; The 3rd most common